 - The coronation is officiated at the "Hair of the Dog Party" held at the reviewing stand during the culmination of the parade.
 This lavish spectacle "en-tails" a toast in Waterdog crystal flutes and the traditional dog bowl bearing gourmet doggie delights.

-- The Mystic Krewe of Mardi Paws adopted the motto of the School of Design, Pro Bono Publico-"For the public good."
+- The Mystic Krewe of Mardi Paws adopted the motto of the School of Design, Pro Bono Publico-

 - After attending the wonderful Krewe of Barkus in 1994, neighborhood friends Denise Gutnisky and Donna Beakley used this as their model to start their Northshore Krewe.
 The parade was created to extend membership outside of New Orleans to a select group of highly successful canines chosen from across the whole of the parish.

 - Our Claim to Fame...
 Times Picayune Columnist Sheila Stroup, an avid dog and kid lover (in that order) put us on the chart twenty five years ago when her dog Sunny reigned as our first official

 - Our PR Coup...
 Arthur Hardy, noted carnival historian, gives us credit for being the only krewe to parade after carnival to avoid any comPAWtition!

 © MARDI PAWS is a registered trademark and may not be used without permission.